Agentic Software Issue Resolution with Large Language Models: A Survey

 \textbf{C. Timeliness}

 Static issue resolution benchmarks~\cite{swebench,mutiswebench,swebenchmutimodal,swebenchmutilingual,swepoly,omnigirl,swebenchverified} cover only a limited number of repositories and remain unchanged after their release.
-As more advanced LLMs are trained, the data in these benchmarks is likely to have already been exposed, leading to risks of overfitting and data contamination.
-To address this problem, researchers construct dynamic, continuously updated benchmarks.
+As more advanced LLMs are trained, the data in these benchmarks is likely to have already been exposed, leading to risks of overfitting and data contamination. \revReplace{R1.8}{For example, state-of-the-art models can infer buggy file paths from issue descriptions alone~\cite{liang2025Illusion} (see Section~\ref{sec:evaluation_oriented_studies}).} To address this problem, researchers construct dynamic, continuously updated benchmarks.
 LiveSWEBench~\cite{liveswebench2025} and SWE-MERA~\cite{swe-mera} use manually designed pipelines to automatically collect the latest issue data from target repositories.
-SWE-bench-Live~\cite{swebench-live}, in contrast, designs a fully automated LLM-based agentic workflow to mitigate performance saturation caused by benchmark obsolescence.
+In contrast, SWE-bench-Live~\cite{swebench-live} designs a fully agentic workflow to mitigate performance saturation caused by benchmark obsolescence.

 \textbf{D. Other Issue Types}